MelvinKim/Microservices-with-Spring-boot-Spring-cloud-Docker-Kubernetes/README.md

 **Nb:
 1. To list all docker images
- docker images
+ - docker images
--ti => terminal interactive i.e
+- ti => terminal interactive i.e
-docker run -ti
+- docker run -ti
 2. to run the latest image
- docker run -ti ubuntu:latest
+ - docker run -ti ubuntu:latest
 2. to list running containers
- docker ps
+ - docker ps
 3. to commit a new image
- docker commit “original name” “new-name”
+ - docker commit “original name” “new-name”
 4. to list all containers
- docker ps -all
+ - docker ps -all
-5. To see the last exited container docker ps -l
+5. To see the last exited container
+ - docker ps -l
--Files created in one container, stay in that container.
+- Files created in one container, stay in that container.
 They don’t move to another container

 Nb:
 1. to list stuff in Linux: